Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Path decomposition of a spectrally negative L evy process

 \end{prop}

 The parameter $q$ here is the one appearing in Theorem \ref{seqmincvverspoiss}.
-If $V = W_{\kappa}$, the $\kappa$-drifted brownian motion, the calculations can be made more explicit.
-Using $(2.7)$ of \cite{Faggionato}, we can prove that the parameter $q$ in the above proposition (which is the same $q$ as in Theorem \ref{seqmincvverspoiss}) equals $\kappa^2/2$.
+If $V = W_{\kappa}$, the $\kappa$-drifted Brownian motion, the calculations can be made more explicit.
+Using $(2.7)$ of \cite{Faggionato}, we can prove that the parameter $q$ in the above proposition (and therefore in Theorem \ref{seqmincvverspoiss}) equals $\kappa^2/2$.

 \begin{proof} of Proposition \ref{asympmin}